codophilic/Learn-ReactJS/About.md

 - There you only find default HTML elements, for example, here, the `h1` tag & `div` which is the built-in header element, not our custom component, not our `<Headers>` component.
 We also don't see the `<App>` component in here.
 - So your tree of components is, in the end, just analyzed by React.
 And React then combines all the JSX code from all those components to generate the overall DOM and then these elements that are showing up on the screen.
+- React translates your JSX into a component tree that represents the UI structure, which it then uses to efficiently update the actual webpage by changing the DOM, helping you build dynamic interfaces smoothly.

 ## Import Export